lyokha/nginx-haskell-module/README.md

 example not only is inefficient but also unsafe.
-The only reason for both the problems is simple: *matches* accepts a regular expression in every single user request meaning that it must be compiled every time again (inefficiency) and being wrongly composed it may lead to uncatchable compilation errors (unsafety).
-An obvious solution that must fix the problems is to not allow users passing regular expressions but create and compile them in the code instead.
+The only reason for both the problems is simple: *matches* accepts a regular expression in every single user request meaning that it must be compiled every time again (inefficiency) and having been wrongly composed it may lead to uncatchable compilation errors (unsafety).
+An obvious solution that must fix the problems is to not allow users passing regular expressions but create and compile them in the haskell code instead.
 If it is not acceptable by some reasons and users still may send regular expressions in requests then they must at least be checked against compilation errors.
 To achieve this a lower level API functions *compile* and *execute* are required (they are exported from module *Text.Regex.PCRE.String*).
 Below is a safe version of *matches*.

 ```haskell
 matchesSafe = (fromMaybe False .) . liftM2 safeMatch `on`